charleswest/CV2-weight/README.md

 # CV2-weight
-New files
+This is a port of the Simple CV weight analysis program to Open CV 3.1 Apparently Simple CV is not being supported.

-This is a port of the Simple CV weight analysis program to Open CV 3.1 Apparently Simple CV is not being supported
+CV2 seems to run much much faster.